Enigmatisms/Enigmatisms/README.md

 I am Qianyue He.
 Bachelor of Engineering in Automation, graduated from XJTU.
 Pursuing further education in Tsinghua SIGS (Artificial Intelligence).
 I am currently an algo developer, interested in high performance graphics and AI-related computing.

 I've been working on computer graphics and building an awesome renderer called [Ada Path Tracer (AdaPT)](https://github.com/Enigmatisms/AdaPT) based on Taichi Lang and a high performance CUDA path tracer [cuda-pt](https://github.com/Enigmatisms/cuda-pt) with PTX assembly-level profiling.
+Computer graphics stackexchange: [Enigmatisms](https://computergraphics.stackexchange.com/users/19537/enigmatisms)

 Seeking a way not to be so fresh-fish.